cosmos/cosmos-sdk/schema/testing/README.md

-# Indexer Testing
+# Schema Testing

-This module contains core test utilities and fixtures for testing indexer functionality.
+This module contains core test utilities and fixtures for testing schema and indexer functionality.
 It is managed as a separate go module to manage versions better and allow for dependencies on useful testing libraries without imposing those elsewhere.